 All marksmanship fundamentals are important.
 After all, if they weren't important they wouldn't be called fundamentals.
-But in my opinion, proper grip and trigger squeeze are most critical.
-These two fundamentals are interwoven and must be present to shoot any firearm well.
+In my opinion, proper grip is the most important, but a good trigger squeeze is important if you want a super precise shot.

 First and foremost, a solid grip allows you to control the recoil of the gun and keep the muzzle on the target.
 Without this, you can't effectively put rapid follow-up shots on target.
-Next, a proper grip sets up the alignment of your firearm with your body's natural point of aim or kinesthetic alignment.
-This alignment is what helps in defensive, ‘point' or ‘target-focused' shooting.
+The proper grip also sets up the alignment of your firearm with your body's natural kinesthetic alignment.
+Nothing short of luck will allow you to shoot well without a strong grip.

 Trigger Squeeze is the Achilles heel of Many Shooters

-In theory, it should be simple to squeeze a trigger about an inch, without moving the gun.
+In theory, it should be simple to squeeze a trigger, without moving the gun.
 But like so many things in life, what is theoretically simple becomes more difficult in practice.
 Why?
-We have to look at how our hands primarily function.
-Almost exclusively, when we squeeze our hands or grip something, four of our fingers simultaneously grip together, while our thumb grips in the opposite direction.
+Think of how our hands primarily function.
+Almost exclusively, when we grip something, four of our fingers simultaneously grip together, while our thumb grips in the opposite direction.
 It is hard to think of a time where we grip something using only one finger and keep all the other parts of the hand motionless.
 But this is exactly what we are attempting to do when we squeeze the trigger.

 Improve that Trigger Squeeze

-Strong hands help in two ways.
-Of course, if our hand and forearm muscles are strong we can squeeze the trigger with less effort.
-And strong hands, combined with a solid grip will lessen the likelihood that the shooter will tighten up their grip as they squeeze the trigger.
+Strong hands, combined with a solid grip will lessen the likelihood that the shooter will tighten up their grip as they squeeze the trigger.
 All of this translates into a steady gun that does not move while the trigger is squeezed.

-If you want to program a smooth trigger squeeze, you can not do it without actually pulling the trigger.
+To build a solid trigger squeeze and grip, there is no replacement for actually squeezing the trigger.
 This could be done on the range, firing thousands and thousands of rounds.
 But through dry fire, you can perfect your trigger squeeze without spending a dime on ammo.

 Think of this: perform 50 good dry fire trigger squeeze reps each day, for a month.
 At the end of that month, you would have gone through 1,500 trigger squeezes.
 Extrapolate this over several months and you can see how much practice you're missing out on.